-God created this earth in a precisely balanced manner.
-All the species have got a particular place in the bio-diversity.
+All the species have a particular place in the bio-diversity of our planet.
 But due to some of the unavoidable circumstances, some of the species are losing their battle of survival.
-They are no more able to reproduce in the proportion they are getting dead.
-There are millions of species of “living beings” family which are getting extinct day by day.
-I am introducing you to some of these species.
-See the some creatures description below and share your feelings over this topic.
+They are no more able to reproduce in the proportion they are becoming extinct.

 The Pyrenean Ibex (Capra pyrenaica pyrenaica) is an ibex, one of the two subspecies of Spanish Ibex, extinct since January 2000.

 The diet of the Pyrenean Ibex consisted of grass, herbs and lichens.
 The ibex was paraxonic, with the plane of symmetry of each foot passing between the third and fourth digits.
 The third and fourth digits were quite large and bore most of the weight.

 The subspecies once ranged across the Pyrenees in France and Spain and the surrounding area, including the Basque Country, Navarre, north Aragon and north Catalonia.
 A few hundred years ago they were numerous, but by 1900 their numbers had fallen to fewer than 100.
 From 1910 onwards, their numbers never rose above 40, and the subspecies was found only in a small part of Ordesa National Park, in Huesca.